Palazzi Barbaro, Venice: History

 In 1797 the Palazzi belonged to Senator Zuanne Barbaro.
 After the Barbaro family died out in the middle of the 19th century, the Palazzo was bought by a series of speculators who auctioned off furniture and paintings.

 In 1881 the older palazzo was rented by a relative of the American painter John Singer Sargent, Daniel Sargent Curtis, who purchased it in 1885.

 Daniel and Ariana Curtis repaired and restored the Palazzo Barbaro, and it became a center of American artistic life in Venice with visits from Sargent, their son Ralph Wormeley Curtis, Henry James, Whistler, Robert Browning and Claude Monet.
 Other members of the "Barbaro Circle" included Bernard Berenson, William Merritt Chase, Isabella Stewart Gardner, Edith Wharton, and Charles Eliot Norton.

 Henry James finished The Aspern Papers at a desk that is still housed in the palace today.
 James considered the Barbaro ballroom the finest example of a Venetian Baroque interior, and included a description in his novel The Wings of the Dove.
 While James was staying here in 1894 he witnessed his close friend Constance Fenimore Woolson's death when she either jumped or fell from the fourth floor of the Palazzo Orio Semitecolo Benzon, on the other side of the Grand Canal.

 In 1898, John Singer Sargent painted a group portrait of the Curtis family in the salon, titled An Interior in Venice.
 Isabella Stewart Gardner had her portrait painted at the Barbaro by Anders Zorn in 1894.

 In 1908 society English hostess and patron of the arts Mary Hunter (1857-1933), rented the palazzo for the season.
 During the last two weeks of her stay in the autumn of that year Hunter’s friend Alice and her husband Claude Monet stayed with her, with at the end of the rental, the couple relocating to the Hotel Britannia.
-The Monet's eventual three-month stay in Venice resulted in him painting 37 works, most a series of artworks on the same motif at different times of the day. including the Le Grand Canal and five more depicting the same theme, as well as the The Doge's Palace Seen from San Giorgio Maggiore, and San Giorgio Maggiore at Dusk.
+The Monet's eventual three-month stay in Venice resulted in him painting 37 works, most a series of artworks on the same motif at different times of the day. including the Le Grand Canal and five more depicting the same theme, as well as The Doge's Palace Seen from San Giorgio Maggiore, and San Giorgio Maggiore at Dusk.

 Palazzo Barbaro was used as a location in the 1981 television series Brideshead Revisited as the home of Lord Marchmain and his mistress, and also used as a location in the 1997 film adaptation of The Wings of the Dove.

 The Palazzo has recently undergone a full aesthetic and structural exterior restoration.